 This description is a general statement of required major duties and responsibilities performed on a regular and continuous basis.
 It does not exclude other duties as assigned.

 Individual must be a registered nurse, licensed in the state where practicing.
 Current American Heart Association or American Red Cross CPR certification required.
 Must maintain current licensure and certification during duration of employment.
 Acceptable completion of the JHH or BMC credentialing process is required within two weeks of start date.

-One year of nursing experience.
+Minimum of one year of nursing experience.

 Venipuncture and specimen collection experience.

 Strong organizational, supervisory and data management skills and experience

 Self motivated and driven

 Good oral and written communication skills, including public speaking with large and small groups